bredelings/BAli-Phy/TODO/CommandLineModel.md

 ## Risk Notes

 - Code generation and extraction are highest risk.
-- Typechecking is not fully migrated until declarations and bridge fallback are removed from the production path.
+- Typechecking is not fully migrated until declarations are removed from the old production path.
 - Keep `CM::Ann::type = ptree` until the AST migration is complete.
 - Keep parser output unchanged initially.
 - Model argument metadata should live on `CM::Arg`, not in node annotations.